 Ten of these duchesses form the basis of this book.
 Not only is it the first time they have been featured together but in many cases it is the first time they have talked publicly about themselves.
 Each also selects a favourite duchess from the past, providing a fascinating gallery through the centuries and a comparison with today – for what does it mean to be a duchess in the 21st century when privilege is not a popular concept?

 THE VOICE FROM THE GARDEN: Pamela Hambro and the Tale of Two Families Before and After the Great War (pub.
 Aug 2012, SilverWood Books)

 LONGLISTED 2013 FOR THE NEW ANGLE PRIZE FOR LITERATURE

 This true family saga focuses on two prominent families during a turbulent time in Britain’s history: the Hambros, a major merchant banking dynasty, and the Cobbolds, a long established British brewing family from Suffolk, who are united in 1919 by marriage.
 Their friends include the mighty Morgan banking family of the USA, and the prominent Swedish industrialists, the Wallenbergs, as well as members of the British aristocracy.
 At the heart of the action lies the love story of Pamela Cobbold and Charles Hambro.

-PUBLISHED FEATURES & GUEST POSTS: please click to link for most features (for some older features, please see Links page and Archives):
+PUBLISHED FEATURES & GUEST POSTS: some can be accessed from here; please click on title for link.
+(For some older features, see Links page and Archives):